mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ### Build Pipeline

 The pipe I will use for this will be similar to the one I used for predicting the album release year.
-In fact, I can even preprocessing steps from the previous section and then just apply UMAP and DBSCAN on the results.
+In fact, I can even reuse the preprocessing steps from the previous section and then just apply UMAP and DBSCAN on the results.

 ```python